CarlosdlRosa/DataAnalystPortfolio/README.md

 ## 1. Limpieza Project (Cleaning Data with SQL)

-This project, titled **Limpieza**, is a comprehensive data cleaning exercise using SQL.
-The dataset, also named "Limpieza," originally contained inconsistencies, duplicates, and formatting issues that required careful cleaning and transformation.
+This project, titled Limpieza, is a comprehensive data cleaning exercise using SQL, focused on refining a dataset related to employee records.
+The original dataset, also named "Limpieza," contained inconsistencies, duplicates, and formatting issues such as incorrect date formats, non-standardized text entries, and missing values.
 Through this project, I demonstrate mastery of essential SQL skills, including data type conversion, handling duplicates, conditional transformations, and regular expressions.

 ### Project Overview